Touching the Earth: Ritual Drawings

 The powders used are those collected in the landscapes around San Francisco: sand, sandstone, and Arizona soil.
 This practice also aims to be linked to the places, the soils, the richness and diversity of the natural powders of the surrounding landscapes.
 In this way, weaving links with the sublime nature of the American West and with the history of its sacred lands.

-The dance, to close the exhibition, will come by with movement to disperse and erase the drawings, and will take with it the remains of their powdery trace.
 This installation is a tribute to all these ritual traditions, opening up important paths for a humanity that is sensitive and respectful of the Other: Body, Plants, or Star Dust.

 Marie-Thérèse Latuner has been regularly exhibiting works of powder drawings and performances for the past twenty years, accompanied by various dancers in France and Paris, most notably: Night of the museums at the National Museum of Asian Arts in Guimet (Paris), and Centre d'art contemporain de Clamart, Galerie d'art contemporain d'Auvers-sur-Oise, Institut des Cultures d'Islam (Paris).She collaborated with Hermès in Pantin, in collaboration with the Musée Guimet, on a day devoted to mandalas.